CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 ## Introduction

+Introduction
-Sensitive Data Services for Research provide CSC customers a secure cloud computing environment that can be used for processing sensitive data according to CSC policies and [general terms of use](https://research.csc.fi/general-terms-of-use).
-The services are currently released in Open Beta.
-To learn more about Sensitive Data services for Research and future developments check the [Sensitive Data Services for Research webpage](https://research.csc.fi/sensitive-data) or [FAQs](../sensitive-data/faq_index.md).
+Sensitive Data services for research provide CSC customers a secure workspace, accessible via web browser, that can be used for processing sensitive data according to CSC policies and [general terms of use](https://research.csc.fi/general-terms-of-use).

-Sensitive Data Services for Research (Open Beta) consists of two components:
+Sensitive Data services for research consists of four components, all accessible from your browser:

-   * **Sensitive Data Connect**: a web user interface for storing and sharing sensitive data during the active phases of research projects
+* Sensitive Data Connect: a user interface for storing and sharing encrypted sensitive data during the active phases of research projects.

-   * **Sensitive Data Desktop**: a web user interface that provides access to a secure virtual computing environment ( or virtual Desktop).
+* Sensitive Data Desktop: a user interface that provides access to a secure virtual computer (or virtual Desktop).
 The Desktop is not connected to the internet.
 This enables secure computation and processing of sensitive data.
 All CSC project members and collaborators can access the same private Desktop.
-As data can't be exported from SD desktop, it can be used to provide a limited and restricted access to a specific dataset.
+As data can not be exported from SD desktop unless specifically authorised by the CSC project manager,  it can be used to provide limited and restricted access to a specific dataset.

-Sensitive Data Services have increased security, compared to the HPC (Puhti and Mahti) and general purpose cloud environments (cPouta and Rahti) of CSC.
-Thus data that can't be processed in these environments may still be processed in SD Services environment.
+* Sensitive Data Submit (pilot phase): allows publishing sensitive data under controlled access.

+* Sensitive Data Apply (pilot phase): promotes data reuse allowing data owners to manage access to published datasets via a simple user interface.

+Once you upload encrypted sensitive data to CSC via Sensitive Data services, they are accessible from each service component, while the original files are always encrypted: during data storage or analysis. **Data encryption does not require technical expertise**.
+We integrated the encryption as an automated step in the SD Connect user interface, specifically for files less than 100 GB.
+All the data uploaded using SD Connect are by default encrypted with the Sensitive Data services public encryption key.
+However, you can choose different options to encrypt your data for analysis or sharing (see SD Connect user guide).

+## Legal agreements

+The General Data Protection Regulation and Finnish national laws regulate sensitive personal data processing.
+To comply with this regulation, specific agreements regarding data processing and framework agreements between the Data Controllers (academic organization) and CSC (as the Data Processor) need to be in place.
+For further information see also: [CSC General terms of use](https://research.csc.fi/general-terms-of-use) and [CSC Data Processing Agreement](https://research.csc.fi/data-processing-agreement) and [Definition of sensitive data](https://research.csc.fi/definition-of-sensitive-data).

+To facilitate this process, when you create a new CSC project using the MyCSC portal, you are guided to accept CSC Data Processing Agreement (DPA) and describe the type of data you are processing in the "Description of processing activities" form.
+You can then download these documents and **share them with the legal services in your organisation** or the Data Controller's legal representative.
+If you have any questions about these documents or additional legal agreements are needed between your organisation and CSC, contact us at servicedesk@csc.fi (email subject: Sensitive Data).

+In case you need to draft a **Data Protection Impact Assessment (DPIA)**, you can find the technical and organizational security measures for the protection of sensitive data in CSC Sensitive Data service available for download [here](./technical-organisational-sec-measures.pdf).

 ## Getting access